Sabbatai Zevi: Last years

 Gradually, the Turks grew tired of Sabbatai's antics and ended his doorkeeper's salary.
 At the beginning of 1673, the sultan had Zevi exiled to Ulcinj (Dulcigno, Ulkum), where his wife died in 1674.
 Zevi then married Esther, the daughter of rabbi Joseph Filosoff of Thessaloniki.

 Death

 In August 1676, Sabbatai wrote to the Jewish community in Berat, Albania, requesting religious books.
-Shortly thereafter, he died in isolation—according to some accounts, on September 17, 1676, the High Holy Day of Yom Kippur.
+Shortly thereafter, he died in isolation—according to some accounts, on September 17, the High Holy Day of Yom Kippur.
 Upon his death, his widow, brother, and children by his first wife moved to Thessaloniki.

 His tomb was believed to be in Berat, at a Sufi lodge built in the yard of the King Mosque, Berat (Xhamia e Mbretit), where a tomb stood until 1967.
-Research done in 1985 suggested that he was buried in Dulcigno.
-His biographer, Gershom Scholem, mentioned that his tomb was visited by Dönme pilgrims from Salonika until the early 20th century.
+Research done in 1985 suggests that he was buried in Dulcigno.
+His biographer Gershom Scholem writes that his tomb was visited by Dönme pilgrims from Salonika until the early 20th century.